SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_coap_collector/readme.md

 # Wi-SUN - SoC CoAP Collector

 The Wi-SUN CoAP Collector sample application demonstrates the use of the Constrained Application Protocol (CoAP) to emulate a metering-like application.
-The CoAP Collector's purpose is to retrieve measurements from the devices running the Wi-SUN CoAP Meter application in the same Wi-SUN network.
+The CoAP Collector retrieves measurements from the devices running the Wi-SUN CoAP Meter application in the same Wi-SUN network.
 It also shows an implementation example of an application layer library on top of the Wi-SUN stack (i.e., CoAP).

 ## Getting Started